 - Cover for the damage or against man-made calamities like theft or accident by external means etc.

-- The third party legal liability provides protection against issues arising out of injury/death or property damage of third party by your vehicle.
+- The third party bike insurance provides protection against issues arising out of injury/death or property damage of third party by your vehicle.

-Before applying for the two wheeler insurance for your motorbike, scooty or scooter it is necessary to know the basic terminology of insurance.
+Before applying for the two-wheeler insurance for your motorbike, scooter or scooter it is necessary to know the basic terminology of insurance.

-Premium paid for insurance is dependent on various factors like city of registration, model, age of vehicle, year of make, etc. Premium is decided and regulated by IRDA hence there is not much variation across various companies.
+Premium paid for bike insurance is dependent on various factors like the city of registration, model, age of the vehicle, year of make, etc. Premium is decided and regulated by IRDA hence there is not much variation across various companies.

 Coverage is the financial protection provided to the insured against damage or loss due to natural or man-made calamity along with third party liability.
 Coverage differs widely from policy to policy.

-Exclusion informs us about the situations wherein the insured is not entitled to file a claim.
-Conditions which fall in the category of exclusions are wear and tear, damage due to drunken driving, accident of/by a person driving without license, damage caused by war or nuclear explosions, etc.
+Exclusion in 2 wheeler insurance informs us about the situations wherein the insured is not entitled to file a claim.
+Conditions which fall in the category of exclusions are worn and tear, damage due to drunken driving, an accident of/by a person driving without a license, damage caused by war or nuclear explosions, etc.

-When covered under an insurance plan, the insured is entitled to get the claim for the damage.
+When covered under a two wheeler insurance plan, the insured is entitled to get the claim for the damage.
 In case of very small claims, it is advised not to claim as this cancels your chance to avail NCB (No Claim Bonus).
 NCB provides a good discount on premium and can be transferred from one insurer to the other.

 There are a set of documents required for making claim like vehicle registration copy, photocopy of insurance and FIR.

-It s advised to read all the terms and conditions in detail before buying an insurance policy.
+It is advised to read all the terms and conditions in detail before buying an insurance policy.
 Choose your policy wisely making sure it suits your needs the best.